marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 - resource-groups: group resource through tagging for organization
 - maintenance-window: define schedule for instances patch, update apps...
 - automation:automating routine maintenance tasks and scripts
-- run-command: run commands and scripts without loggin in via SHH/RDP
+- run-command: run commands and scripts without log in via SHH/RDP
 - patch-manager: automates process of patching.
 The default predefined patch baseline for Windows servers in Patch Manager is `AWS-DefaultPatchBaseline` (or `AWS-WindowsPredefinedPatchBaseline-OS`), or for OS + applications use `AWS-WindowsPredefinedPatchBaseline-OS-Applications`.

 ### Business Applications and End-USer Computing